kristycer/bank-tech-test/README.md

 As a user so I can  deposit money into my account,
 I want to be able to make a deposit.

+As a user so I can  withdraw money from my account,
+I want to be able to make a withdrawal.

 # Technology used

 - Ruby